current North Carolina plate

 Handicapped persons have the option of obtaining either a handicapped license plate, or standard plates with a long-term handicapped placard to be hung from the vehicle's inside rear view mirror.
 For unknown reasons, the vast majority of North Carolina handicapped motorists choose the placard.

-Motorcycle plates
+Motorcycle and moped plates

 Standard-issue motorcycle plates